slerman12/Help-me/Philosophy/Fire.md

 "Electriquey steam with some residue" — FIRE — in 5 words.

 So fire is water?
-Yes, reconfigured-electron (let's call it "electriquey") water (electrons accelerating the way they do within, or across, or out of, water atoms).
+Yes, reconfigured-electron (let's call it "electriquey") water (electrons accelerating the way they do into water atoms).
 It is possible.
 It’s water with some electrons creating a photoelectric rainbow of red and blue and yellow in your survival-expert-tool-wielding human eyes.

 If water with a neutron added is called ["heavy water,"](https://en.wikipedia.org/wiki/Heavy_water) why isn't gaseous water with some reconfiguring electrons (the excess energy of which causes light to be emitted) a kind of water, with [or without](https://www.osha.gov/green-jobs/hydrogen/fire-explosion#:~:text=Hydrogen%20used%20in%20the%20fuel,a%20leak%20can%20be%20detected.)
 CO2 in the mix?<!--[^5]-->